robertritz/NLP/02_mongolian_language_model/README.md

 2. Affordable hardware can be used for all stages.
 3. Fine-tuning and classification can take as little as an hour and doesn't require large amounts of labeled data.

+#### Libraries:
+Notebooks used the following versions:
+- Fast.ai version: 2.2.7
+- Fastcore version: 1.3.19
+- torchtext version: 0.8.0 (There was a dependency error with the fast.ai and fastcore versions above on Google Colab, so I installed torchtext 0.8.0)
+- sentencepiece version: 0.1.95

 #### Notebooks:
 - **01 - Large News Corpus Data Prep**: Loads all files from original dataset into a Pandas dataframe and randomly samples 20% of the dataset.
 Output is the data used to train the LM in notebook 02.
 - **02 - Large MGL News Language Model**: Trains the language model using a sentence piece tokenizer with the 20% sample from the large news corpus.
 Training took approximately 30 hours on a Quadro P4000.
 A perplexity of *32.7* is reached after 10 epochs.